microsoft/TypeScript-Handbook/pages/Namespaces.md

 > **A note about terminology:**
-Its important to note that in TypeScript 1.5, the nomenclature has changed.
+It's important to note that in TypeScript 1.5, the nomenclature has changed.
 "Internal modules" are now "namespaces".
 "External modules" are now simply "modules", as to align with [ECMAScript 2015 (also known as ES6)](http://www.ecma-international.org/ecma-262/6.0/)'s terminology.

 # Introduction
 This post outlines the various ways to organize your code using namespaces (previously "internal modules") in TypeScript.

-As we just alluded to changes in termenology, for the purposes of this document "internal modules" are now refered to as "namespaces".
+As we just alluded to changes in terminology, for the purposes of this document "internal modules" are now referred to as "namespaces".

 Additionally, anywhere the `module` keyword was used when declaring an internal module, the `namespace` keyword can and should be used instead.